When it comes to security, CCTV systems have become an integral part of many businesses and homes in recent years.

 NVR systems use digital recording, while DVR systems use analog recording.

-Digital recording offers higher resolution, better color accuracy, and easier access to stored footage compared to analog.
+Digital recording offers higher resolution, better color accuracy, and easier access to stored footage than analog recording.

-Additionally, digital recording allows for remote access and remote viewing, something that analog recording does not.
+Additionally, digital recording allows remote access and remote viewing, which analog recording does not.

 Overall, digital recording provides a more effective and secure way to monitor your CCTV system.